chef-boneyard/chef-web-docs-2016/includes_dsl_recipe/includes_dsl_recipe_helper_windows_platform_helpers.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The following helpers can be used in a recipe to test for a specific |windows| platform:
+The following |windows| platform-specific helpers can be used in recipes:

 .. list-table::
    :widths: 200 300